 Following are the key disadvantages of a two-plate mold

 - Parting line and gate should align together

 - A separate process required to remove the runner

-- Problem of short-shot in case of multi cavity mold
+- The problem of short-shot in case of multi-cavity mold

-- Achieving good appearance surface is a costly affair
+- Achieving a good appearance surface is a costly affair

 - Not suitable for high precision parts

 What is a Three plate mold

-The basic difference of a three plate mold compare to two plate mold is that in three plate mold an extra runner plate gets added .
+The basic difference between a three-plate mold compare to a two-plate mold is that in three plate mold an extra runner plate gets added.
 So runner will be in the runner plate and you will have the flexibility of placing the runner anywhere.
 Gate location also gets the leverage of locating it anywhere.
 The mold opens in two stages.
 Though adding a runner plate adds cost to the mold but for good quality precision parts, three plate molds are the best choice.

 Key Components of Three Plate mold